chuckstack/chuckstack.github.io/src-ls/tool-idempiere.md

 Here are the reasons we love iDempiere:

-- Mature, stable and full featured
+- Mature, stable and full featured ERP
 - Runs on a small server
 - Runs headless behind an API
 - Scales to hundreds of users